-R&D expense decreased \$0.9 million compared to the prior year.
+R&D expense increased \$1.6 million compared to the prior year.
 The change from the prior year was primarily driven by:

-- The timing of certain projects and clinical spend associated with the ongoing clinical trials, which decreased R&D expense by \$1.1 million; - Compensation and benefits expenses, which decreased \$0.3 million; and - A benefit of \$0.5 million that was recorded as a result of the employee retention credit that the Company filed for under the provision of the CARES Act in the prior year.
+- The timing of certain projects and clinical spend associated with the ongoing clinical trials, which decreased R&D expense by \$0.4 million; and - Compensation and benefits expenses, which increased \$2.0 million.